openshift-4-compliance/openshift-4-compliance-automation/kyverno/README.md

 ### Authorization
 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
+[protect-default-scc](./authorization/protect-default-scc.yaml) | Ensures that default scc are not being modified or deleted |
+[disallow-scc-runasany](./authorization/disallow-scc-runasany.yaml) | Ensures that SCC Strategies used in custom created scc are not permissive. **This policy excludes default scc policies, it is highly recommended to apply 'protect-default-scc' |
 [protect-default-scc](authorization/protect-default-scc/protect-default-scc.yaml) | Ensures that default scc are not being modified or deleted |
 [disallow-host-ports](authorization/host-namespaces/disallow-host-ports.yaml) | Ensures that access to the host ports is restricted in PODs that are not OpenShift System PODs, and prevent custom SCCs to allow host ports access |
 [disallow-host-network](authorization/host-namespaces/disallow-host-network.yaml) | Ensures that access to the host network namespaces is restricted in PODs that are not OpenShift System PODs, and prevent custom SCCs to allow host network access |